jht9629-nyu/IM-Screens-2024-03-ima/weeks/01_intro.md

 ## Homework Week01

-- put your wiki page with the nick name that you will use in this class
+- create your wiki page with the nick name that you will use in this class

 - find a p5js sketch that tickles your fancy
 - duplicate the sketch and add a comment to link to the original